The Gambian people begin every encounter with greetings.

 Ever since I can remember, writing has been a way to make sense of myself and this world.
 Scrap paper, journals, snail mail, stories, and poems.
 Tucked into each and every word, I became a writer.
 Hope blossomed.

 Now, I’ve stepped away from serving full time as a pastor.
-Cherishing time with our daughter.
+Cherishing time with our children.
 Cherishing time to write.

 I’m looking for the extraordinary in the ordinary.
 Savoring each day.
 Each gift.
 Each challenge.

-When I’m not at the park with Charlotte, attending church, out around town, or tending to our garden, you can find me with a pen and paper.
+When I’m not at the park with my kids, attending church, out around town, or tending to our garden, you can find me with a pen and paper.
 Or a good book.
 And a cup of tea.